JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 which shows that there is one Type, the "empty Type", that lies in their intersection.

-There are good reasons to believe that the right way to fix such methods is to exclude ambiguous pairs from invalidation---if it were to be called by the compiled code, it would trigger an error anyway.
+There are good reasons to believe that the right way to fix such methods is to exclude ambiguous pairs from invalidation--if it were to be called by the compiled code, it would trigger an error anyway.
-If such a change gets made to Julia, then all the ones marked "ambiguous" should magically disappear.
+If this gets changed in Julia, then all the ones marked "ambiguous" should magically disappear.
 Consequently, we can turn our attention to other cases.

 Let's look at the next item up the list: